-Illinois EPA has launched a new online tool created to improve transparency and public access to Agency documents.
-The IEPA Document Explorer includes technical documents from the Agency’s Leaking Underground Storage Tank (LUST) program and Site Remediation Program (SRP).
+Illinois EPA has launched an online tool created to improve transparency and public access to Agency documents.

 Your request for environmental information must be submitted through the following means: the interactive FOIA Request Web Form provided, or through fax, the US mail or special carrier.